Disability Services Division (ADSD), Adult Protective Services (APS) receives

 Vulnerable adult abuse is a crime!

-If the Aging and Disability Services Division Elder Protective Service worker believes that a crime has been committed against an older person, a referral is made to the appropriate law enforcement agency for possible investigation and prosecution.
+If the Aging and Disability Services Division, Adult Protective Service worker believes that a crime has been committed against a vulnerable adult, a referral is made to the appropriate law enforcement agency for possible investigation and prosecution.

 - Arrangement/Referral for other services